ReprimandedKaito/reprimanded-notes/content/joyless/joyless-2021.md

 - Chrono Trigger (SNES, USA) `[game][rpg]["Best game?
 ProJared keeps hyping it"][opinion:loved]`

 - ReLIFE `[manga][MAL:manga:78523][opinion:liked]`
+    * The overuse of chibi drawing style started to be unignorablely annoying (even since Vol1 or Vol2).

 - Zetsuai 1989 `[anime][MAL:anime:1041][opinion:liked]`
     * It is melodramatic, as Wikipedia describes it.